nayara-vecchia/Desenvolvimento_Android_e_IOS_com_Flutter-Crie_15_Apps/app06_preco_do_bitcoin/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Project Structure
+The project follows a clean code architecture, which is organized into the following directories:

+- lib: Contains the main codebase of the Flutter app.
+  - features/bitcoin
+    - data: Contains data-related classes such as repositories and data sources.
+    - domain: Contains domain-related classes such as entities and use cases.
+    - presentation: Contains presentation-related classes such as widgets and screens.
+  - core: Contains utility classes and helper functions.